How do I find a counsellor, therapist or coach to help me with my childlessness?

 Laurie Spellmeyer is a licenced social worker.
 Involuntarily childless herself, she offers coaching specifically for childless women looking to move forward with their lives in tangible ways.

-Therapists (psychotherapists or counsellors) offer more in-depth support for those working through childlessness and are strongly recommended if you are experiencing intense grief around your childlessness or you have a trauma history.
+Therapists (psychotherapists or counsellors) offer more in-depth support for those working through childlessness and are strongly recommended if you are experiencing intense grief around your childlessness or you have a trauma history (organised by country):

 - UK: London – Lucy Johnson MA, Adv Dip, UKCP, Psychotherapist www.lucyjohnsonpsychotherapy.com Lucy wrote her psychotherapy dissertation on the experience of childless women in therapy so she really understands how crucial it is to find the right therapist.
 She later went on to have a child but has remained connected to her experience of childlessness and continues to work sensitively with childless clients.